 The music industry is no different.
 About 60,000 songs get uploaded to Spotify every day.
+For comparison, the best books 2021 had to offer wouldn’t even be close to this number.
 Becoming more than background noise requires marketing – but not in the traditional sense.
 Let me explain.

 Overexposure to marketing has made us experts at tuning out advertisements and sniffing out manipulative campaigns.
 However, this doesn’t mean advertising is ineffective.
 It’s just evolving.
 One of the most formidable marketing strategies of recent is ‘Influencer Marketing’.
 Jules Lund, the founder of heavyweight marketing agency Tribe, believes that influencer marketing unlocks “community, content, and then commerce” for brands.

 “This enables brands to be able to turn their customers into their marketing department, which I think is all about unlocking your most influential customers, communities, and then using influences to be able to drive amazing social content”.

 If we break down Lund’s three claims (originally reported by Mumbrella), it’s easy to see just how powerful influencer marketing can be.

 Let me ask you a question.
 If a music production software claimed it was “easy to use” and a producer in the industry said the software was “easy to use”, who would you believe more?
 The producer, right?